Mohsina-Ahmed/MLA-pilot-group-2/cypress-test/README.md

 cypress is configured to run within the docker containers - this provides the ability to access and control test data within the mongoDB database docker compose has been updated to create a external app network to link with the cypress container

+the test runs create a new 'testUser' at the start of each test run this data is cleared so the tests can be executed again.

 ### note: url paths must be updated to IP address of the docker container ###

 ### IMPORTANT ###